jdeath/rd200v2/README.md

 Based on: https://github.com/EtoTen/radonreader/ and the AirThings BLE Homeassistant Integration (https://github.com/home-assistant/core/tree/dev/homeassistant/components/airthings_ble) and https://github.com/vincegio/airthings-ble

-Only works for RD200 Version 2 units with serial number starting with FR:RU (United States) and FR:RE (Spain)
+Only works for RD200 Version 2 units with serial numbers starting with either FR:RU (United States) , FR:RE (Spain) , FR:GI (???)

 I may add Version 1 at a later date, I think can just switch off the serial number, change the UUIDs, and change the parsing code.
 Feel free to submit a PR to add v1 capability.

 A python script is posted for people to help find important fields.

+Retrieving the radon peak value is not stable.
+Usually works on first reboot of homeassistant, but many people have problems after that.
+Not sure why, the device just does not return the data correctly.

 | Reading | Write Value | Data Location | Data Format | Unit | Added in Integration |
 | - | - | - | - | - | - |